-

 Is an LCVS course the same as a fully online course?

-No, a fully online course has no physical classroom that students can attend and usually no lectures to view.
+No, a fully online course has no physical classroom that students can attend and usually no lectures to view; however, LCVS courses are recorded in a classroom.

 -